 What Kind of Mass Tort Lawsuits Can I Join?

 There are currently several types of mass tort lawsuits plaintiffs are joining.
-If you have suffered an injury as the result of any of these complications, you may want to consider reaching out to a mass torts lawyer in Lafayette.
+If you have suffered an injury as the result of any of these complications, you may want to consider reaching out to our office serving Lafayette.

-- Hernia Mesh– Approximately one million hernia repair surgeries are completed each year in the United States, according to the Federal Drug Administration (FDA).
-Chronic pain after the procedure happens in about 30 percent of patients.
+- Hernia Mesh– Approximately one million hernia repair surgeries are completed each year in the United States, according to the S. Food and Drug Administration (FDA).
+Unfortunately, chronic pain after the procedure happens in a significant number of patients.

-- Hip Replacement– While millions of Americans have benefited from this surgery and were given a new lease on life, others have serious problems such as pain and mobility issues.
+- Hip Replacement– While millions of Americans have benefited from this surgery and were given a new lease on life, others have developed serious problems as a result, such as pain and mobility issues.

-- IVC Filters– Inferior vena cava (IVC) filters are small medical devices that are used for patients who are at a high risk of experiencing an arterial blockage in the lungs or a pulmonary embolism.
+- IVC Filters– Inferior vena cava (IVC) filters are small medical devices used for patients at high risk of experiencing an arterial blockage in the lungs or a pulmonary embolism.
 When these filters are defective, they can perforate the inferior vena cava.

-- Mesothelioma– According to a 2017 report by the Centers for Disease Control, more than 2,000 people are diagnosed with mesothelioma each year.
+- Mesothelioma– According to a 2017 report by the Centers for Disease Control and Prevention (CDC), thousands of people pass away from malignant mesothelioma each year.
 Often, the cause was asbestos exposure on the job.

-- NAS Opioid Lawsuit – Neonatal Abstinence Syndrome (NAS) refers to a series of medical complications that occur when a mother uses prescription drugs during her pregnancy.
-Parents are holding the drug manufacturer responsible.
+- NAS– Neonatal abstinence syndrome (NAS) refers to a series of medical complications that occur when a mother uses prescription drugs during her pregnancy.
+Many parents are holding the drug manufacturers responsible.

-- Roundup– The product known as Roundup, which was created by the Monsanto corporation, is one of the most common pesticides used in the United States.
+- Roundup– The product known as Roundup, created by the Monsanto corporation, is one of the most common pesticides used in the United States.
 It is also linked to causing certain cancers in humans, and the manufacturers are being held responsible.

 - Talcum Powder– Talcum powder has long been associated with infant care, and many people use it to stay dry and fresh.
-However, some powder contains the dangerous ingredient talc, which has been linked to deadly mesothelioma, per medical journals like the International Journal of Occupational and Environmental Health.
+However, this powder contains the dangerous ingredient talc, which has been linked to deadly mesothelioma, per medical journals like the International Journal of Occupational and Environmental Health.

-Why Should I Join a Mass Tort Lawsuit?
+Why Should I Join a Mass Tort Lawsuit in Lafayette?

-Oftentimes, a mass tort case is filed against large corporations such as pharmaceutical manufacturers or oil companies.
+Oftentimes, a mass tort case is filed against large corporations, such as pharmaceutical manufacturers or oil companies.
 These companies may have engaged in behavior that injured thousands of people, but each in their own distinct way.
-A mass tort allows these people to consolidate their individual grievances into a single case they and their Lafayette mass torts lawyers can work on together.
+A mass tort allows these victims to stand up to negligent companies as a group, rather than facing them alone.

 What Is the Difference Between Mass Torts and Class Actions?